 BHAs (salicylic acid): BHAs break down the ‘glue’ that holds dirt and debris in your pores together and will loosen the barrier of your pores, helping you shed the dead skin that sits on the surface.
-BHAs are also oil-soluble, which means it has a smaller molecular structure so it can reach deeper into the pores and is an anti-inflammatory as well as an antibacterial.
+BHAs are also oil-soluble, which means it has a smaller molecular structure so it can reach deeper into the pores and is an anti-inflammatory and antibacterial.

 Vitamin C: Vitamin C is THE beauty vitamin!
-It can be used on all skin types and will help soothe and brighten skin while fighting signs of aging and correcting uneven skin tone.
+It can be used on all skin types and will help soothe and brighten skin while keeping signs of aging in check and correcting uneven skin tone.
 It’s perfect for the morning as it’s full of antioxidants that’ll fight free radicals that your skin will come into contact with during the day.

 Retinol: Retinol is a form of vitamin A; when you apply it to your skin, it converts to retinoic acid, which boosts skin cell renewal.
-Retinol thickens the deeper layer of your skin, smoothes out wrinkles by increasing collagen production, and helps decrease oil production, which helps tighten pores and improve acne.
+Retinol thickens the deeper layer of your skin, smoothes out wrinkles by increasing collagen production, and helps balance oil production, which helps tighten the appearance of pores and improve acne.